ninchat/ninchat-js/doc/ninchatclient.md

 Call the sessionless API.
 The returned promise will be resolved with an event header array as a parameter to the callback functions, or rejected on connection error.
-Note that "error" events are delivered via the Promise's resolve callback, not via the reject callback like when using a Session.
+Note that `error` events are delivered via the Promise's resolve callback, not via the reject callback like when using a Session.
 The notify callback is not used.